At a Glance

 ✨Tip Number 1

 Make sure to highlight any relevant experience you have with young children, especially infants and toddlers.
-Families often look for candidates who can demonstrate a genuine love for childcare and a track record of supporting parents.
+Families often look for someone who can demonstrate a genuine understanding of child care and development.

 ✨Tip Number 2

 Since the role involves nursery drop-offs and pick-ups, it’s beneficial to familiarise yourself with the local area around Totteridge.
-Being knowledgeable about the route can show your commitment and readiness for the job.
+Being able to discuss your knowledge of the neighbourhood can show your commitment and readiness for the role.

 ✨Tip Number 3